Han00127/Prot-Sequence-generation/README.md

 If you struggle with reproducing on my code,  please contact me via email (구일kthan 엣 gmail.com).
 Or any verification or feedback on my code will welcome :)

-Further training information on tensorboard are located in the Braincloud (e.g., /data/project/rw/lmdesign_results, codetest_result).